DipHE Person-Centred Counselling

 What’s the assignment?

 1. Students will make a weekly learning record based on their experiences primarily of this module, as well of their whole learning experience on the course and in their personal lives, as a formative task.
-This will be used as a basis for the summative Personal Statement.
+This will be used as a basis for the summative Personal Statement and personal development plan.

 Want to know more?